 – Conservation agriculture improves soil structure and protects the soil against erosion and nutrient losses by maintaining a permanent soil cover and minimizing soil disturbance.
 Furthermore, CA practices enhance soil organic matter (SOM) levels and nutrient availability by utilizing the previous crop residues or growing green manure/ cover crops (GMCC’s) and keeping these residues as a surface mulch rather than burning.
 Thus, arable land under CA is more productive for much longer periods of time.

-– Because land under no-till is not cleared before planting and involves less weeding and pest problems following the establishment of permanent soil cover/crop rotations, farmers in Ghana reported a 22% savings in labor associated with maize production.
-Similar reductions in labor requirements have been reported with no-till rice-wheat systems in South Asia and various CA technologies in South America.
-Much of the reduced labor comes from the absence of tillage operations under CA, which use up valuable labor days during the planting season.
+– Because land under no-till is not cleared before planting and involves less weeding and pest problems following the establishment of permanent soil cover/crop rotations, farmers in Ghana reported a 22% savings in labour associated with maize production.
+Similar reductions in labour requirements have been reported with no-till rice-wheat systems in South Asia and various CA technologies in South America.
+Much of the reduced labour comes from the absence of tillage operations under CA, which use up valuable labour days during the planting season.

 – Conservation agriculture requires significantly less water use due to increased infiltration and enhanced water holding capacity from crop residues left on the soil surface.
 Mulches also protect the soil surface from extreme temperatures and greatly reduce surface evaporation, which is particularly important in tropical and sub-tropical climates.
 In Sub-Saharan Africa, as with other dryland regions, the benefits of conservation agriculture are most salient during drought years, when the risk of total crop failure is significantly reduced due to enhanced water use efficiency.